grt-pretender/advent-of-code/README.md

 # Advent of code 2021
-Solutions to Advent of Code puzzles using Python, C#, C++
+Solutions to Advent of Code puzzles using Python, Racket, C#, C++